List of tallest buildings in Pakistan

-Completed buildings (100m+)
+Tallest buildings

-This list ranks completed and topped out buildings that stand at least 100 m or 20 floors, based on standard height measurement.
+This list ranks completed and topped out buildings that stand at least 100 metres (328 feet) or 20 floors, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
 Existing partially habitable structures are included for ranking purposes based on present height.
 Karachi has the most completed highrise buildings in Pakistan, followed by Islamabad.